Is Severance Pay Taxable in Canada? If so, How Much Income Tax Can You Expect to Pay?

 A lump-sum payment is when you receive all of your severance pay in one payment immediately after being terminated.
 In this case, your employer will withhold the required income tax.
 But there will not be any Canada pension plan (CPP) or Quebec pension plan (QPP) contributions or employment insurance (EI) premiums withheld.

 The tax your employer withholds on the lump-sum payment of your severance will depend on your marginal tax bracket.
-If you have large severance pay, you can expect to pay more in taxes as it may move you into a higher marginal tax bracket.
+If you have large severance pay, you can expect to pay more in taxes as it may move you into a higher marginal tax bracket for your province.

 Transfer to RRSP